 Applications should include:

-Applications should be sent to Charlotte Selton at email@example.com.
-Applications will be reviewed on a rolling basis until all openings are filled.
+Applications should be sent to Charlotte Selton at firstname.lastname@example.org.
+Starting October 15th, applications will be reviewed on a rolling basis until all openings are filled.

 For more on the Physicists Coalition for Nuclear Threat Reduction, see www.physicistscoalition.org.